 In this post we’re going to explain exactly how you can get started lifting, either at home or at a gym, and then give you a routine to follow for your first few weeks.
 If your diet is on point, you should also be able to gain 2–3 pounds of muscle while doing it!

 If you’re new to lifting, doing a couple exercises a few times per week can go a very long way.
 When it comes to choosing those lifts, it’s no secret that a few lifts rise to the top.
-These lifts are: the squat, the deadlift, and the bench press.* They work a ton of different muscle groups at once, they allow for very heavy loading, and they’re natural movement patterns that translate well to sports and day-to-day activities.
+These lifts are: the squat, the deadlift, and the push-up (or bench press).* They work a ton of different muscle groups at once, they allow for very heavy loading, and they’re natural movement patterns that translate well to sports and day-to-day activities.
 To pick up a kid you squat down and pick ’em up.
 If you want to carry a couch you deadlift it.
 If you want to push someone, you’ll be doing the bench press.

 You can make a good case for the chin-up, row and carry as well, but we’ll get to those later.

 The problem is that these are very technically advanced lifts that require a ton of practice, a fair bit of equipment and oftentimes an in-person coach.
 Fortunately, since you’re a beginner, you can get just as much growth with easier variations of those lifts.